Lucy Shapiro: Academic positions

 Shapiro initially planned to do postdoctoral work elsewhere, but was offered a faculty position at Einstein by Bernard Horecker.
 Horecker proposed that she take three months to think about fundamental questions and the direction of her future research life.
 Shapiro identified positional information as a key research area, asking how spatial information is genetically encoded and translated, to create the three-dimensional organization of a cell and to form different daughter cells through cell division.
 With how a cell organizes its three-dimensional structure as her focus, Shapiro launched her own lab at Einstein in 1967.

-Shapiro remained at the Albert Einstein College of Medicine from 1967–1986, as Assistant Professor, Associate Professor, and Professor.
-In 1977, she became Chair of the Department of Molecular Biology and in 1981, Director of Einstein's Division of Biological Sciences.
+Shapiro remained at the Albert Einstein College of Medicine from 1967–1986, as assistant professor, associate professor, and professor.
+In 1977, she became chair of the department of molecular biology and in 1981, director of Einstein's division of biological sciences.

 In 1983, she was named to the Lola and Saul Kramer Endowed Chair in Molecular Biology, Albert Einstein College of Medicine, NYC.

 From 1986–1989, Shapiro served as the Higgins Professor and Chair of Microbiology at the College of Physicians and Surgeons of Columbia University.

-In 1989, Shapiro became a Professor and the Founding Chair of the Department of Developmental Biology at Stanford University School of Medicine, Stanford, CA. She was the Joseph D. Grant Professor in the School of Medicine from 1989–1998, before becoming the Virginia and D.K.
+In 1989, Shapiro became a professor and the founding chair of the department of developmental biology at Stanford University School of Medicine, Stanford, California.
+She was the Joseph D. Grant Professor in the school of medicine from 1989–1998, before becoming the Virginia and D.K.
 Ludwig Professor of Cancer Research in 1998.

-In 2001 Shapiro became the Director of the Beckman Center for Molecular and Genetic Medicine at Stanford University School of Medicine.
+In 2001 Shapiro became the director of the Beckman Center for Molecular and Genetic Medicine at Stanford University School of Medicine.